 - Gums that are frequently swollen, tender, and red

-- Teeth that are loose and separating
+- Teeth that are loose and separating from gum tissue

 - The formation of pus between gums and teeth

 - The appearance of longer teeth because gums have pulled away from the teeth